reecetech/pactman/README.md

 Once you have written the pytest code, you need to invoke pytest with additional arguments:

 `--pact-broker-url=<URL>` provides the base URL of the Pact broker to retrieve pacts from for the provider.
-You must also provide `--provider-name=<ProviderName>` to identify which provider to retrieve pacts for from the broker.
+You must also provide `--pact-provider-name=<ProviderName>` to identify which provider to retrieve pacts for from the broker.

 `--pact-files=<file pattern>` verifies some on-disk pact JSON files identified by the wildcard pattern (unix glob pattern matching).

-If you pulled the pacts from a broker and wish to publish verification results, use `--publish-results` to turn on publishing the results.
-This option also requires you to specify `--provider-version=<version>`.
+If you pulled the pacts from a broker and wish to publish verification results, use `--pact-publish-results` to turn on publishing the results.
+This option also requires you to specify `--pact-provider-version=<version>`.

 So, for example: